Thursday, August 14, 2014

 The Queen Pedauque was first published in 1892 as La Rotisserie de la Reine Pedauque.
 My edition is a tatty 1926 Modern Library edition, translated by Jos.
 A. V. Stritzko, with an introduction by James Branch Cabell.
 There was a sequel of sorts, The Opinions of Jerome Coignard.

 It's the story of a young man in the late 1700s, Jacques Menetrier, the son of a cookshop owner (the cookshop is called "The Queen Pedauque), who falls under the sway of a somewhat rascally cleric named Jerome Coignard.
 Coignard freeloads at the cookshop for a while, teaching young Jacques Latin and other things.
-After a while they are jointly hired by the dotty nobleman I mention, M. d'Asterac, who employs them translating some ancient documents.
+After a while they are jointly hired by a dotty nobleman, M. d'Asterac, who employs them translating some ancient documents.
 D'Asterac believes in alchemy, and to that end also employs a Jewish man named Mosaide, who claims to be a 135 year old Kabbalist.
 D'Asterac furthermore is constantly propounding his theories of "salamanders" and "sylphs", spirits of fire who will come if called, and who are the only worthy lovers.
 When he has Jacques call a salamander, Mosaide's beautiful niece shows up by coincidence, and soon becomes Jacques' lover.
 Before long, Jacques is in further trouble, as his one-time object of devotion, the lacemaker Catherine who (it is hinted) was previously Jacques' father's lover, tries to lure Jacques into a relationship, embroiling him in rivalry with a nobleman and with the merchant who is keeping Catherine.
 The plot is resolved when the merchant breaks in upon a wild party involving the nobleman, Jacques, Coignard and Catherine.
 At the same time Mosaide, who hates Christians, becomes convinced that Coignard has compromised his niece's virtue (which the book hints might be the case, although it is Jacques and later Jacques' noble rival who actually commit the acts that Mosaide directly lays at Coignard's door).
 All flee, and by mischance Catherine ends up on her way to Canada, Coignard ends up dead, and Mosaide's niece throws over Jacques for the nobleman, who after all can offer her a lot more in the way of material possessions.
 Jacques ends up a bookshop owner.